-All breaches of prohibited behaviours detailed above will be investigated, where
+All breaches of prohibited behaviours detailed above will be investigated, where appropriate, in liaison with the police.

 The school recognises that in certain planned curricular activities, access to controversial and/or offensive online content may be beneficial for educational use.
 In such circumstances, there is an expectation that access is pre-planned, risk assessed and recorded, and permission given by the Headteacher.